mikrono/tModLoaderWiki_kr_ko/Intermediate-Recipes.md

 	RecipeGroup.RegisterGroup("SummonersAssociation:MagicMirrors", group);
 }
 ```
 As seen above, first we construct the group, then we call RegisterGroup with the desired name.
 As a convention, please use "ModName:GroupName".
-As a note, Language.GetTextValue("LegacyMisc.37") is just the word "any" in the selected language and requires writing `using Terraria.Localization;` at the top of your code.
+As a note, `Language.GetTextValue("LegacyMisc.37")` is just the word "any" in the selected language and requires writing `using Terraria.Localization;` at the top of your code.
 The syntax here is a little difficult for newcomers, so please follow it exactly.
-Note: use ItemType("ItemName") instead of ItemID.ItemName for ModItems.
+Note: use `ModContent.ItemType<ItemName>()` instead of `ItemID.ItemName` for ModItems.

 Next, we need to use the RecipeGroup.
 We do this just like with vanilla RecipeGroups, except our RecipeGroup's name will be different:
 ```csharp